 Fiction.
 With a researched-based, multi-sensory, structured literacy approach, students with dyslexia can learn to read.

-The gold-standard for supporting students with dyslexia is Orton-Gillingham (LINK TO NEW DYSLEXIA PAGE).
+The gold-standard for supporting students with dyslexia is Orton-Gillingham.
 The Orton-Gillingham approach explicitly breaks down reading and spelling into smaller skills in an intentional, sequential order.

 Fact.
 Dyslexia is a neurological learning disability, not a cognitive disability.
 There is zero correlation between dyslexia and low intelligence.
 In fact, students with dyslexia learn to develop a number of advantages, such as increased creativity, increased problem-solving skills, and divergent thinking.